gayegul/scoreService/README.md

 <!-- Todo
-change unique columns instead of _ids where fit fix scoring type, adjust when low or high is desired change id's to names in urls drop db and retest routes manually add auth do testing connect it with a game
+change unique columns instead of _ids where fit fix scoring type, adjust when low or high is desired add auth connect it with a game to make it full-stack
  -->